Standard rules of tennis will apply.

 Treat your Opponent with Respect

-It is anticipated that there will be three rounds ending in a final play-off at the end of the season.
-Each round will last about two months:
+It is anticipated that there will be two rounds ending in a final play-off at the end of the season.
+The end of Box League Part 2 is;

 Do Not Forget…